 3) Account for real-time conditions.
 As the conditions that induce torque on a shaft change, such as the case of marine diesel engines, the engine performance baseline does not typically accurately account for changes due to a variety of conditions at sea (such as wind speed, ocean current, and temperature).

 Example 1 – Engine Fuel Consumption Performance

-For a simple graphical example of how the methods compare in a marine industry, see below for measurements from a real ship trial.
+For a simple graphical example of how the methods compare in a marine industry, see the following ship performance monitoring measurements from a real ship trial.
 The blue line represents the baseline fuel performance curve.
 The black line indicates a best-fit curve of real data.
 You will notice that the “real measurements” highlight a 10% decrease in fuel/load performance, which would not have been captured without a real-time measurement system in place.

 Figure 1.
 Theoretical vs Real measurements on a Marine Vessel

 (Credit: 1Q 2014 edition of Maritime Professional – www.maritimeprofessional.com)